Financial Aid Eligibility

 |Number of hours needed to graduate with the degree/certificate||-_________|

 (if negative, then placed on Probation)

 - Students may only appeal once at ACC.

 - Students may only appeal for the current degree plan on file.

-- The ACC Financial Aid Appeal Form and current appeal deadline are available on the ACC Financial Aid website.
+- The ACC Financial Aid Appeal Form is available on the ACC Financial Aid Forms website.

 - An appeal must include a thorough explanation of the circumstances with documentation, and an explanation of what circumstances have changed that allow the student to meet all requirements in the future.
 Appeals submitted without documentation will not be considered.

 - Grades of "I" cannot be appealed.
 A final grade must be posted before eligibility for aid can be determined.

 - The appeal will be reviewed by the ACC Appeal Committee.
 Students are notified via email of the appeal decision.
 The decision of the ACC Appeal Committee is final.

 - As part of the appeal decision, the ACC Appeal Committee has the authority to limit the number of courses students enroll in, require that they enroll in certain courses, attend tutoring, and attend counseling.